shesek/spark-wallet/README.md

 and install using `$ npm install -g spark-wallet-[x.y.z]-npm.tgz`, or install it from a signed git commit hash using `$ npm install -g github:ElementsProject/spark#[commit-hash-verified-to-be-signed]`.

+To install the signed Docker image, get the image hash from `SHA256SUMS.asc` and install it with `$ docker pull shesek/spark@sha256:[image-hash-verified-by-be-signed]`.

 The distribution checksums for the NPM package, Linux `.tar.gz`/`.deb`/`.snap` builds, macOS `.zip` build and Windows builds (installer and portable)
 [are deterministically reproducible](https://github.com/ElementsProject/spark/blob/master/doc/reproducible-builds.md).